ray-project/xgboost_ray/README.md

 Resources
 ---------
-By default, `xgboost_ray` tries to determine the number of CPUs available and distributes them evenly across actors.
+By default, XGBoost-Ray tries to determine the number of CPUs available and distributes them evenly across actors.

 In the case of very large clusters or clusters with many different